Analyzing FirstCash (NYSE:FCFS) & Hertz Global (NYSE:HTZ)

 Insider & Institutional Ownership

 78.8% of FirstCash shares are held by institutional investors.
 19.4% of FirstCash shares are held by company insiders.
 Comparatively, 0.1% of Hertz Global shares are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

-FirstCash has a beta of 0.79, suggesting that its share price is 21% less volatile than the S&P 500.
-Comparatively, Hertz Global has a beta of 2.22, suggesting that its share price is 122% more volatile than the S&P 500.

 Summary